youtype/boto3_stubs_docs/mypy_boto3_sagemaker/client.md

 ### list_subscribed_workteams

-Gets a list of the work teams that you are subscribed to in the AWS Marketplace.
+Gets a list of the work teams that you are subscribed to in the Amazon Web Services Marketplace.

 Type annotations for `boto3.client("sagemaker").list_subscribed_workteams` method.